microsoft/azure-pipelines-tasks/Tasks/GitHubReleaseV0/README.md

 ## Parameters of the task

-The GitHub Releases task can run in 3 action types, viz. create, edit or delete.
+The GitHub Release task can run in 3 action types, viz. create, edit or delete.
 Based on the action chosen by the user certain parameters will be ignored.
 The following is the list of parameters required for this task.

 * **Service Connection:** This is the name of GitHub service connection which will be used to connect to target GitHub account.
 You can use an existing GitHub service connection or create a new one.
 Note that the service connection should use OAuth or PAT for authentication.